Status: No Longer Recruiting

 The purpose of this survey is to increase our understanding of the difficult, confusing, and burdensome “Diagnostic Odyssey” which patients with mitochondrial disease frequently experience.

-This study is for individuals diagnosed by a doctor with a mitochondrial disease.
+This study is for individuals diagnosed with a mitochondrial disease by a doctor.

 Mitochondrial diseases are rare but very serious genetic disorders caused by defects in the mitochondrial or energy-producing cells in the body.
 Few treatments are available.
 Most mitochondrial diseases get worse the older a person gets.
 Symptoms vary widely.
 They include developmental delay or regression, muscle weakness, seizures, mental retardation, dementia, hearing loss, blindness, strokes, diabetes, and premature death.